vikas-kukreti/svelte-form-validations/README.md

 # Reactive Form Validations using Svelte
-Simpe form validations done using Svelte.js
+Simple form validations done using Svelte.js
 This idea is taken from fireship.io youtube tutorials.

 ## Screenshot